 Preheat oven to 400°.
-Snap off tough ends of asparagus, and discard.
-Toss together asparagus, next 6 ingredients, 1 Tbsp. olive oil, and 1/2 tsp. each salt and black pepper.
-Divide mixture among parchment paper squares; top each with 1 Alaska Gold Halibut portion.
-Sprinkle with remaining salt, and drizzle with remaining oil.
-Squeeze juice from lemon over halibut portions; and top each with 1 Tbsp. butter.
+Snap off tough ends of asparagus and discard.
+Toss together asparagus, peppers, onion, okra, potatoes, parsley, dill, 1 tbsp. olive oil, 1/2 tsp. salt, and 1/2 tsp. black pepper.
+Divide mixture among parchment paper squares and top each with halibut portion.
+Sprinkle with remaining salt and drizzle with remaining oil.
+Squeeze juice from lemon over halibut portions; and top each with 1 tbsp. butter.
 Bring parchment paper sides up over mixture; fold top, and twist ends to seal.
 Place packets on a baking sheet.

-Bake at 400° for 12 to 16 minutes or until a thermometer registers 135° to 145° when inserted through paper into fish.
+Bake at 400° for 12-16 minutes or until thermometer registers 135° to 145° when inserted through paper into fish.
 Place packets on plates, and cut open.
 Serve immediately.